 How to order Georgian food

 When you go to a restaurant in Georgia, you might get an English menu, or if you are lucky you might get a menu with pictures of the food, but this is not a case in a lot of restaurants outside Tbilisi.
-The Georgian alphabet is not very easy to read for a foreigner, I tried my best to add the names of the dishes both in English and Georgian in this post to help you choose your dish and ask for the right one.
+The Georgian alphabet is not very easy to read for a foreigner, I tried my best to add the names of the dishes both in English and Georgian in this post to help you choose your food and ask for the right one.

 Georgian Salad with Walnuts Dressing (სალათი ნიგვზით)